ChristopheClaustre/Radium-Engine/README.md

 ## Build instructions

 ### Getting submodules
-Assimp is a submodule : you can get it by running these two commands
+Assimp and Patate are submodules : you can get them by running these two commands
 ```
 $ git submodule init
 $ git submodule update